mhoole/data-publication/pages/dps_maphub_w.md

 	+ **Thumbnail:** (optional)  Replace the default thumbnail for the item with a photo or screenshot of the map/app/data.
 PowerPoint can also be a useful tool for creating a nifty thumbnail image representing your content.
 Highly recommend replacing the default thumbnail for your main app.

-+ **BCDC**
-	+ All public facing AGO hosted content (data, maps, apps) requires a metadata record in the BC Data Catalogue.
-The exception to this is when the AGO content is not **stand-alone** and is only a component of a main/parent public-facing app.
-In this case only the main/parent application requires a BCDC metadata record.
-	+ For additional information on metadata, refer to the BCDC Standards and Guidelines and Publication Workflow pages in the [Documentation Review](#documentation-review) section above.

 ### AGO-Specific Metadata Requirements